AWS FSx for Windows

 • FSx complies with ISO, PCI-DSS, and SOC certifications, and is HIPAA eligible.

-FSx for Windows Availability and durability
+FSx for Windows Availability and Durability

 • FSx for Windows automatically replicates the data within an Availability Zone (AZ) to protect it from component failure.